litmuschaos/litmus/README.md

 - **ChaosExperiment**: A resource to group the configuration parameters of a chaos experiment.
 ChaosExperiment CRs are created by the operator when experiments are invoked by ChaosEngine.
 - **ChaosResult**: A resource to hold the results of a chaos-experiment.
 The Chaos-exporter reads the results and exports the metrics into a configured Prometheus server.

-Chaos experiments are hosted on <a href="https://hub.litmuschaos.io" target="_blank">hub.litmuschaos.io</a>.
+Chaos experiments are hosted on <a href="https://

+" target="_blank">hub.litmus chaos.io</a>.
 It is a central hub where the application developers or vendors share their chaos experiments so that their users can use them to increase the resilience of the applications in production.

 ![Litmus workflow](/images/litmus-arch_1.png)